 The Committee will use the email addresses listed on your profile page for communications regarding your reports, including reporting requirements.
-If your email addresses are not up-to-date, you may not receive notifications regarding report due dates, amendment requests, or penalties.
-It is your responsibility to ensure that this information is complete and accurate, and to update it should your information change.
+If your email addresses are not correct, you may not receive notifications regarding report due dates, amendment requests, or penalties.
+It is the filer's responsibility to ensure that this information is complete and accurate, and to update it if the information changes.
 If you are leaving Senate employment, you must ensure that you have at least one non-Senate email address as part of your profile so that you continue to receive notifications and can access your eFD account.